 Connecting with an SSH private key removes the remote account password from routine logins and remote commands, which makes repeated administration faster and reduces exposure to password guessing or reused credentials.

-During login, the OpenSSH client reads a local private key, proves possession of the matching secret, and the remote sshd process checks the corresponding public key against the target account's ~/.ssh/authorized_keys file.
-When the key matches, the server starts the shell or remote command with public-key authentication instead of prompting for the account password.
+During login, the OpenSSH client reads a local private key, proves possession of the matching secret, and the remote sshd process checks the matching public key against the target account's ~/.ssh/authorized_keys file.
+When the key matches, the server starts the shell or remote command with public-key authentication instead of asking for the account password.

-This flow assumes the local machine already holds the private key and the matching public key is already trusted by the remote account.
-The first connection to a new host may still ask to confirm the host key, and a passphrase-protected private key can still prompt locally.
-When the key is stored under a non-default filename or ssh-agent offers too many identities, connect with -i and add -o IdentitiesOnly=yes so the client offers only the intended key.
+The local machine must already hold the private key, and the remote account must already trust the matching public key.
+The first connection to a new host may still ask for host-key confirmation, and a passphrase-protected private key can still prompt locally.
+When the key is stored under a non-default filename or ssh-agent offers too many identities, use -i with IdentitiesOnly=yes so the client offers only the intended key.

 Related: How to copy an SSH public key to a server